Android Wear is used for micro-interactions, and so adhering to consistent design patterns that users are already accustomed to is paramount.

 Where tapping on an action button results in an action being executed, one of the following can happen:

 Developers should attempt to perform actions on the wearable device wherever possible.
 In cases where the phone must be used, a generic animation should be played once the action button has been tapped and the corresponding Android app will open on the phone.

 Some cards may benefit from having tappable actions directly on a card.
 Some guidance on when to use this pattern versus using an action button:

-Good examples of using an action on card include: play / pause music; toggle light switch on and off; navigate to an address; call a phone number.
+Good examples of using an action on card include: play and pause music, toggle light switch on and off, navigate to an address, and call a phone number.

 Card stacks group related cards together and allow them to be progressively expanded vertically in the stream.
 A tap on a stack fans the cards out so that the top edge of each card can be seen.
 A subsequent tap on a fanned card reveals that card fully.
 Stacks of cards revert to a fully collapsed state once the user has swiped away from them.

 A 2D Picker component in your app can be invoked from the cue card or from an action button.
 It allows users to choose from a list of items, and optionally select an attribute of each item.
 For example, for a social check-in app, you could show a 2D Picker with a vertical list of places to check-in to.